 A personal connection to a hiring manager is a productive method to get your resume on the top of the pile.
 Writing a resume that grabs attention for the right reasons will also be critical to success.

-To prove just how effective networking is, think about ten of your employed friends.
+To prove how effective networking is, consider ten of your employed friends.

-How many of your friends or colleagues got their jobs through a form of networking versus the traditional approach?
+How many friends or colleagues got their jobs through networking versus the traditional approach?

-I bet you find that networking far outweighs conventional and traditional methods.
+I bet you find that networking far outweighs conventional methods.

 You Can Always Make a Connection

-To maximize your network, use the contacts you have to find others.
-Networking works much like six degrees of separation.
-Anything is possible, and you never know just who you or who a friend is connected with until you put in the effort.
+To maximize your network, use your contacts to find others.
+Networking works like six degrees of separation.
+Anything is possible, and you never know who you or a friend is connected with until you put in the effort.

-As a general rule, there are never more than six people between you and the person you wish to meet.
-Networking is the best way to access otherwise inaccessible people, as employers of prominent companies.
+As a general rule, there should be no more than six people between you and the person you wish to meet.
+Networking is the best way to access otherwise inaccessible people, such as employers of prominent companies.

 Having contacts within certain organizations can help you learn about the company to which you submit your application to receive a job interview.